Fascinating Link Between Soil and Health

 Has trained law enforcement and military for 25 years with over 2 million end users

-15 years Combat sports color commentator for Showtime Sports, ESPN nad Mark Cubans AXSTV
+15 years Combat sports color commentator for Showtime Sports, ESPN and Mark Cubans AXSTV

 Soil to human health expert with 38 years experience in remediation of toxins and heavy metals.